Tet (company): Lattelecom TV

 In 2011 Lattelecom became the largest TV service provider in the Baltic States, reaching a total of 230,000 charge TV customers subscribing to the company's three TV services – Terrestrial television, Interactive television and Internet television.

-Since March 1, 2011, the company started to offer Internet TV on mobile devices, for instance, smartphones and tablet computers, thus becoming the first television operator in the Baltic States to enable people to watch television on four types of screens – not only traditional TV sets, but also computers, tablet computers and cell phones.
+Since March 1, 2011, the company offered Internet TV on mobile devices such as smartphones and tablet computers.
+The service was also marketed for use on computers, tablet computers and mobile phones.

 Interactive TV/Tet TV

-Lattelecom Interactive TV, now known as Tet TV, is a high-definition television service that provides diverse functionality, such as virtual rent a video, time shift, recording of programmes and films, etc. The Interactive TV signal is transmitted over a broadband Internet connection that enables access to both the Internet and TV using a single wire (telephone line).
+Lattelecom Interactive TV, now known as Tet TV, is a television service transmitted over a broadband Internet connection.
+Its features included video rental, time-shift viewing and recording of programmes and films.

 Digital Terrestrial TV/Virszemes Tet TV

-As of the early part of 2009 and after having won the Ministry of Transport of the Republic of Latvia tender, Lattelecom jointly with the Latvian State Radio and Television Centre (LVRTC) made transition from analogue to digital TV broadcasting system.
+After a tender organised by the Ministry of Transport, Lattelecom (now Tet) was selected to carry out Latvia's transition to digital terrestrial broadcasting; the Cabinet of Ministers approved its role on 27 January 2009.

-Lattelecom Terrestrial TV enabled digital over-the-air broadcasting of TV signals that can be received using an indoor or external aerial.
-Terrestrial TV provides free access to all national and other free channels of the country.
+Lattelecom Terrestrial TV provided digital over-the-air broadcasting that could be received using an indoor or external aerial.
+It carried national and other free-to-air channels in Latvia.